aunret/Synopsis-Framework/README.md

 ### Analysis (Metadata generation, analysis, writing and reading)
-To compile the with analyzer source, you need to also compile Tensorflow in a manner compatible with the Synopsis build process.
 You can optionally compile OpenCV with Intel Performance Primitives (IPP) for theoretical performance increases at a cost of 150MB additional binary size due to IPPICV library size.
-Our included OpenCV2.Framework has IPP disabled for easier deployment and smaller file size.
+Our included OpenCV2.Framework in git LFS is the distirbution framework which includes iOS and x86 fat binary.

-* OpenCV build is now automatically download via Git LFS, from an official OpenCV framework distribution.
+* OpenCV is now automatically download via Git LFS checkout, from an official OpenCV framework distribution.